jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 I don’t know, but they nodded and laughed
 in agreement, their ivory *labrets* gleaming

-in the firelight, the imaginary spears in their hands
+in the firelight,  imaginary spears in their hands
 thrusting at some large beast swimming by.
 Awake, I speak the English of the government schools,